 Marcus Barcham Stevens

 Marcus has broadcast as a soloist and chamber musician on BBC Radio 3 and live in recital on Classic FM.
-BBC Radio 3 broadcasts in 2011 comprised Kodaly’s Duo for violin and cello, Bartok’s trio Contrasts and Dohnanyi’s Sextet with the ensemble Chroma, and Simon Steen Anderson’s solo piece, Study for String Instrument, from London Kings Place.
 He has performed chamber music with Peter Donohoe, Paul Lewis, Freddy Kempf, Peter Hill, Emmanuelle Haïm, Alina Ibragimova, Leon McCawley, Paul Watkins, and with Thomas Adès in music by Adès at Carnegie Hall.
-As a chamber musician, Marcus has performed at the Wigmore Hall, Purcell Room with the Park Lane Group, Manchester’s Bridgewater Hall, Symphony Hall Birmingham, the International Musicians’ Seminar Prussia Cove, the Library of Congress in Washington, the Haydn String Quartet Festival, Esterhazy, the Opéra Comique, Paris, the BBC Proms (RCM), and for several years at the London BMIC Cutting Edge Series.
+As a chamber musician, Marcus has performed at the Wigmore Hall, Purcell Room with the Park Lane Group, Manchester’s Bridgewater Hall, Symphony Hall Birmingham, the International Musicians’ Seminar Prussia Cove, the Library of Congress in Washington, the Haydn String Quartet Festival, Esterhazy and the Opéra Comique, Paris.
+Marcus recently played Vaughan Williams’ The Lark Ascending in Westminster Abbey for their centenary commemoration of the end of the 1st World War.

 Visit Marcus Barcham Stevens’ website.